brucemack/microlink/README.md

 ## Microphone Pre-Amp

-I've had a lot of help from Dan Brown W1DAN on this part.
 Performance audio circuits are not my forte, but it's slowly improving.

-This is what is built at the moment:
+This is what I built originally, but a new version using parts with better noise specs is in the works.

 ![Audio Preamp Schematic](docs/preamp-1.png)